Solving the single-track train scheduling problem via Deep Reinforcement Learning: Numerical results

 \section{Numerical results}

-The two algorithms have been compared to the linear Q-learning algorithm proposed in \cite{Indian}.
-This paper aims to show that \rl is superior to linear Q-learning.
+The test bed for the experiments is inspired on data provided by a U.S. class 1 railroad.
+The two algorithms were compared to the linear Q-learning algorithm proposed in \cite{Indian}, since the primary aim of this paper is to show that \rl is superior to linear Q-learning.
 In particular, the quality of the solutions in terms of final delay is the main driver used to discriminate the quality of an algorithm.
-For what that concerns time, all the procedures need less than one second to complete an episode, and therefore they are all suited for online applications.
+For what concerns time, all the procedures need less than one second to complete an episode, and therefore are well suited for this online/real-time application.

-All the tests were performed on an Intel i7 processor, with no use of GPUs.
-The rail network is single-track and composed of $140$ linear blocks, with $42$ parallel resources.
+All tests were performed on an Intel i5 processor, with no use of GPUs.
+Our experiments take into account railway networks with a different number of resources, number of trains and train's priorities.

-The experiments have been conducted to study the following properties: \begin{itemize} \item exp.1 ability to solve unseen instances generated from the same distribution \item exp.2 capacity to generalize when more and longer trains are present \end{itemize}
+The experiments were conducted to investigate the following properties: \begin{enumerate} \item the ability to solve unseen instances generated from the same distribution \item the ability to generalize when the number and the length of the trains increase \item the ability to generalize when the numbers of resources in the railway network changes. \end{enumerate}